oplS17projects/Chat_robot/SCOTT_MELLO.md

 function, x represents a connection, and y represents the connection list.

 Add-conn is also used within the connection handler when a client connection is first made.
-I'm using not and memq to check if the current connection is not in the connection list, and is added with add-conns if it is not.
+I'm using not and memq to check if the current connection is not in the connection list.
+If it is not in the list, it is added with add-conn.

 I am also sending the clients the updated connection list count within this piece of code.